roncterry/lab_env_tools/README.md

 ```
 **Detailed Description**:

-By default archives are created using p7zip with the compression format of LZMA2.
+By default archives are created using p7zip with the compression format of LZMA.
 This can be overridden at the command line using the **<archive_format>**.
 The supported archive formats are:

 Archive Format | Description
 ------------ | -------------
-**7zma2** | p7zip with LZMA2 compression split into 2G files (default)
+**7zma2** | p7zip with LZMA2 compression split into 2G files
-**7z** | p7zip with LZMA compression split into 2G files
+**7z** | p7zip with LZMA compression split into 2G files (default)
 **7zcopy** | p7zip with no compression split into 2G files
 **tar** | tar archive with no compression and not split
 **tgz** | gzip compressed tar archive and not split